BunnyBlit/Blather/content/bouncing-balls.md

     # doing a little data translation (get the transpose [T] of the y values [aka state])
     # pair them with a similarly lengthed iterable, t [aka times], using zip(...)
     state_string_repr = [f"{val:0.04f}" for val in state] # some tricks for printing this more nicely
-                                                          # it won't hold up in a court of law, but,
+                                                          # it won't hold up in a court of law
     print(f"State at {time:0.04f}:  {state_string_repr}")
 ```